samuelebonaffino/black-hole/README.md

 # DESCRIPTION
-I want to point out immediatly that this project has not the purpose to realize something even near to an accurate simulation of the phenomena, at least not at the beginning.
-At the moment, my intention is to create a good looking visualization and give the possibility to play around with values in order to make it more interactive, obtaining interesting visual results.
+I want to point out immediatly that this project has not the purpose to realize something even near to an accurate simulation of the phenomenon.
+My intention is to create a good looking visualization and give the possibility to play around with values in order to make it more interactive, obtaining interesting visual results.

 # GENERAL INFORMATION